Certified Provider Requirements

 No feature differentiation may be added by modifying the code of the required components.

-- The program participant must provide a listing of all exceptions, with relevant audit trails of the fix being sent to the Foundation project(s).
+- During initial certification and / or during any inspection of an offering’s technical compliance, the program participant must provide a listing of all exceptions, with relevant audit trails of the fix being sent to the Foundation project(s).

-Current versions of certified products and services are expected to contain versions of the required components in the form released by Foundation project teams, no older than 6 months, measured at the time of certification.
+Current versions of certified products and services are expected to contain versions of the required components in the form released by Foundation project teams, no older than 6 months (unless the component has not had a release in that time), measured at the time of certification.

 - For online PaaS, this applies to the currently running environment.
 Particularly, this applies to any new customer or new application deployment within the platform.